marcoschumacher-uniwuppertal/test/README.md

 			</div>
 			<b>Bergische Universität Wuppertal</b>
 			<div>
-				<sub>In colaboration with Bergische Universität Wuppertal as part of Fakultät 4 for Math and Computer Science</sub>
+				<sub>In colaboration with Bergische Universität Wuppertal as part of School of Mathematics and Natural Sciences</sub>
 			</div>
 		</a>
     <br>